Near-optimal bounds for signal recovery from blind phaseless periodic short-time Fourier transform: Main results

 We begin by stating our result for the known-window case. \begin{theorem}[Known window] For a generic known window vector $w \in \C^W$, a generic vector $x \in \C^N$ can be recovered, up to a global phase, from

 phaseless periodic STFT measurements of step length $L$, where $\alpha = \gcd(L,N)$. \end{theorem}

-\begin{remark} We say that a condition holds for generic signals $x$ and windows $w$ if the set of signals and window for which the condition does not hold is defined by polynomial conditions.
-In particular, the set of pairs $(x,w) \in \C^N \times \C^W$ for which the conclusion of Theorem \ref{thm.known_window} does not hold has measure 0. \end{remark}
+\begin{remark} We say that a condition holds for generic signals $x$ and windows $w$ if the set of signals and windows for which the condition does not hold is defined by polynomial conditions.
+In particular, the set of pairs $(x,w) \in \C^N \times \C^W$ for which the conclusion of Theorem \ref{thm.known_window} {holds is dense and its complement} has measure zero. {For a precise definition of the term generic see Definition \ref{def.generic}.} \end{remark}

 It is not hard to deduce that Theorem~\ref{thm.known_window} implies that the number of required measurements for signal recovery is smaller than while the number of parameters to be recovered is $2N$.
 If $N$ is a prime number, then $\alpha =1$ (independently of $L$) and the bound improves to $\sim 3N+W$.
 For a long window $W\approx N$, the bound tends to $4N$.
 Figure~\ref{fig:known_window} presents the bound of Theorem~\ref{thm.known_window} for $N = 100$ as a function of~$W$ for various values of $L$.
 As can be seen, the curves are bounded by $4N$.